Uniforms of the British Army: No. 13: Temperate barrack dress

-No.14: Short Sleeve Order
+No. 14: Short sleeve order

-As for No.13, but with the shirt sleeves rolled up to above elbow level or the issued short sleeve barrack dress shirt.
+As for No. 13, but with the shirt sleeves rolled up to above elbow level or the issued short sleeve barrack dress shirt.
 The pullover is not worn.

-Obsolete
+Obsolete uniforms

-No.5: Battledress (1939–1961)
+No. 5: Battledress (1939–1961)

-Battle Dress refers to the combat utility uniform issued from 1939 to the early 1960s that replaced No.2 Service Dress.
-It is often incorrectly called the "Pattern 37 uniform" from the pattern of web gear and accessories introduced earlier in 1937.
+Battle dress refers to the combat utility uniform issued from 1939 to the early 1960s that replaced No. 2 service dress.
+It is often incorrectly called the "pattern 37 uniform" from the pattern of web gear and accessories introduced earlier in 1937.
 It consisted of a short jacket called a blouse and high-waisted trousers made of khaki wool serge worn with a beret or side-cap.
 It was also issued in RAF Blue-Grey for the Royal Air Force, Navy Blue for the Royal Navy / Royal Navy Volunteer Reserve and Dark Blue for the Civil Defence Corps.
-Officers were permitted to have the collar of the BD jacket tailored to have faced lapels, allowing the wearing of a shirt and tie underneath, inspiring the later American M44 'Ike Jacket'.
+Officers were permitted to have the collar of the BD jacket tailored to have faced lapels, allowing the wearing of a shirt and tie underneath, inspiring the later American M44 "Ike Jacket".
 Originally introduced in 1939, design modifications were made in 1940 (Austerity Pattern), 1942 (Pattern 40), and 1949 (Pattern 49).
 It became a barracks and walking-around dress with the introduction of the Jungle Green combat dress uniforms in the mid-1940s and is synonymous with the British soldier of the 1940s and 50s.

 Battledress had some drawbacks.
 The uniform was designed for the temperate climate of the United Kingdom or Northern Europe.
-It was found too heavy for wear in summer, the sunnier climate of Southern Europe (like the Mediterranean Theatre) or in tropical or jungle climates (like the Pacific Theatre).
-Conversely it was too lightweight for cold weather or high altitudes (like Korea).
+It was found too heavy for wear in summer, the sunnier climate of Southern Europe (such as the Mediterranean Theatre) or in tropical or jungle climates (such as the Pacific Theatre).
+Conversely it was too lightweight for cold weather or high altitudes (such as Korea).
 It was also very difficult to iron due to the complex series of pleats.
-It became obsolete in 1961 and No.2 Service Dress was reintroduced in its place in 1962 for barracks and parade use.
+It became obsolete in 1961 and No. 2 service dress was reintroduced in its place in 1962 for barracks and parade use.

-No.5: Desert combat dress
+No. 5: Desert combat dress

 Desert combat clothing is listed as: hat, jacket and trousers DPM and were issued to soldiers and other British military personnel posted to Cyprus, the Middle East and Afghanistan.
 As issued in the 1991 Gulf War, this uniform was identical to the No. 9 DPM tropical uniform, except for the multi-tone desert camouflage.
 This was quickly replaced with a two-tone desert version of DPM camouflage (the base colour and one other).
 Smocks were also available in the desert DPM, including the SAS pattern windproof smock.
 Covers for combat helmets and body armour were also made in this camouflage prior to their replacement by Multi-Terrain Pattern (MTP) camouflage.

-Since 2011, No 5 Dress has no longer been issued due to the introduction of the Personal Clothing System – Combat Uniform (PCS-CU).
+Since 2011, No. 5 dress has no longer been issued due to the introduction of the Personal Clothing System – Combat Uniform (PCS-CU).